FlexMeasures/flexmeasures/documentation/benefits.rst

 .. _benefits:

 **************************************************
-Benefits of the |FLEXMEASURES_PLATFORM_NAME| Platform
+Benefits of the FlexMeasures Platform
 **************************************************

 Automation
 -------------

-|FLEXMEASURES_PLATFORM_NAME| provides decision-making support so that the platform operator can schedule flexibility actions.
+FlexMeasures provides decision-making support so that the platform operator can schedule flexibility actions.
 It forecasts the state of assets and proposes the best flexibility actions (shifting or curtailment) for future periods that need actions.
 This is done with modern forecasting and scheduling intelligence.